 Allowing gift card payments will attract new prospects to your store.

-Let’s say a person got a gift card as a present and is looking for a place to spend it on.
-If you accept gift cards then your shop might be the place to spend it on.
+Let’s say a person got a gift card as a present and is looking for a place to spend it.
+If you accept gift cards, then your shop might be the place to spend it.

 It will also give you an advantage over your competitors since most of them do not accept gift cards as a payment method.

 iii.
 Allow Partial Payments